Skip to main content

 • They are experiencing chest pains.

-Remember, you know your child better than anyone, so trust your instincts and seek advice as soon as you notice anything that concerns you.
+Remember, you know your child better than anyone.
+So trust your instincts and seek advice as soon as you notice anything that concerns you.